mrudorfer/pybullet-tutorials/manipulator-motion-control/README.md

 - configure gravity
 - load a ground plane from the [URDF file](https://github.com/bulletphysics/bullet3/blob/39b8de74df93721add193e5b3d9ebee579faebf8/examples/pybullet/gym/pybullet_data/plane.urdf)
 - load the Franka Panda robot from the [URDF file](https://github.com/bulletphysics/bullet3/blob/39b8de74df93721add193e5b3d9ebee579faebf8/examples/pybullet/gym/pybullet_data/franka_panda/panda.urdf)
-- calling the stepSimulation method indefinitely in a while loop
+- calling a `simulate()` method, which wraps around pyBullet's `stepSimulation()` method to progress the simulation

 When you run the script (`python main.py`), it will open up the simulator GUI.
-It waits for you to hit Enter and then proceeds into the while loop.
+It waits for you to hit Enter and then starts to simulate.
-You will notice how the robot simply falls - due to gravity.
+You will notice how the robot moves a little.
+If you simulate long enough, it eventually falls - due to gravity.
 Whoops!
 Let's take a closer look.

+(You can stop the program by hitting Ctrl+C in the terminal if you don't want to wait for it to finish.)

 ### Understanding URDF - links and joints